-- 1.1 This Local Compliance and Enforcement Plan explains the planning enforcement process and how it works in the Broads Authority executive area.
-It is a guide for those who may be affected by breaches of planning control and sets out: - (a) what the Broads Authority can do and the timescales involved - (b) how the public, local communities and other stakeholders can help the Authority in monitoring against unauthorised development - (c) what services the Authority will provide, and the service standards the public can expect. - 1.2 The Broads Authority produced its first Local Compliance and Enforcement Plan in 2016.
-This was reviewed and updated in 2020 and 2022.
-The Levelling Up and Regeneration Act (2023) (LURA) brought in a number of changes which directly impact on planning enforcement and this version of the Local Compliance and Enforcement Plan has been updated to include these. - 1.3 The enforcement of planning control is designed to make sure that any development that takes place has the necessary planning permissions and that, where development is permitted, it is built and used in accordance with those planning permissions.
-Enforcement is an important part of the planning system and protects our landscape and built environment against damaging change.
-It is also important to local communities and other stakeholders, as it affects how their area is developed and ensures a level playing field for everyone concerned. - 1.4 The Government recognises the importance of effective planning enforcement.
+- 1.1 This Local Enforcement Plan explains the planning enforcement process and how it works in the Broads Authority executive area.
+It is a guide for those who may be affected by breaches of planning control and sets out: - (a) what the Broads Authority can do and the timescales involved - (b) how the public, local communities and other stakeholders can help the Authority in monitoring against unauthorised development - (c) what services the Authority will provide, and the service standards the public can expect. - 1.2 The Broads Authority produced its first Local Enforcement Plan in 2016.
+This was reviewed and updated in 2020 to take accountant 2022.
+The Levelling Up and Regeneration Act (2023) (LURA) brought in a number of changes in national legislation and which directly impact on planning enforcement and this version of the best practice set out in the NAPELocal Enforcement Plan has been updated to include these. - 1.3 The enforcement of planning control is designed to make sure that any development that takes place has the necessary planning permissions and that, where development is permitted, it is built and used in accordance with those planning permissions.
+Enforcement is an important part of the planning system, and protects our landscape and built environment against damaging change.
+It is also important to local communities and other stakeholders, as it affects how their area is developed and ensures a level playing field for everyone concerned. - 1.1 The Handbook of the National Association of Planning Enforcement Officer (NAPE) explains what effective planning enforcement means: - "At its heart, the planning system relies on trust and our enforcers provide the backbone of this trust trust that those who flout our planning laws (and often other laws at the same time) will be brought to account; trust that those who strive for high quality will not be undermined by those who would deliver ill-planned and ill-designed development; and trust that the high quality schemes that achieve planning permission will be delivered with that same quality that planning will deliver what is promised." - 1.4 The Government recognises the importance of effective planning enforcement.

-National policy is set out in the National Planning Policy Framework (2024) and paragraph 60 says:
+National policy is set out in the National Planning Policy Framework (20192023)

-"Effective enforcement is important to maintain public confidence in the planning system.
+and paragraph 5859 says: - "Effective enforcement is important to maintain public confidence in the planning system.
 Enforcement action is discretionary, and local planning authorities should act proportionately in responding to suspected breaches of planning control.
 They should consider publishing a local enforcement plan to manage enforcement proactively, in a way that is appropriate to their area.
 This should set out how they will monitor the implementation of planning permissions, investigate alleged cases of unauthorised development, and take action where appropriate."